United States–Yugoslavia relations

-United States–Yugoslavia relations were the historical foreign relations of the United States with both Kingdom of Yugoslavia (1919 –1941) and Socialist Federal Republic of Yugoslavia (1945–1992).
+United States–Yugoslavia relations were the historical foreign relations between the United States and both the Kingdom of Yugoslavia (1918–1941) and Socialist Federal Republic of Yugoslavia (1945–1992).
 During the existence of the SFRY, relations oscillated from mutual ignorance, antagonism to close cooperation, and significant direct American engagement.
 The United States was represented in Yugoslavia by its embassy in Belgrade and consulate general in Zagreb.

 History

 Kingdom of Serbia

 The United States recognized the Kingdom of Serbia as a sovereign nation on October 14, 1881, with the signing of consular and commercial agreements.
 On November 10, 1882, U.S. Consul General Eugene Schuyler presented his credentials to the government of Serbia.
 At this time, the American Legation in Belgrade was established, though Schuyler was resident at Athens.
 U.S. and Serbian officials first made overtures to establish diplomatic relations in 1867, but it was not until 1881, three years after the country gained its independence from the Ottoman Empire, that the United States officially recognized the Kingdom of Serbia.

 On October 14, 1881, both countries signed two treaties.
 The first was the Treaty on Commercial Relations to facilitate and develop commercial relations between the two countries signed by U.S. Chargé d’Affaires and Consul-General at Bucharest Eugene Schuyler and Serbian Minister of Foreign Affairs Čedomilj Mijatović.
 The second treaty was the Convention on Rights, Privileges, and Immunities of Consular Officers.
 This agreement defined and regulated the rights, immunities, and privileges of each state’s consular officers.
 On October 25, 1901, the United States and the Kingdom of Serbia signed a Treaty on Extradition in Belgrade.
 The treaty promoted justice and confirmed friendly relations between the two nations, and was negotiated by U.S. Minister Charles Spencer Francis and Serbian Minister of Foreign Affairs Michel V. Vouïtch.